JaxBen98/emoji-farm/README.md

 ### Looks different on other platforms

-Grinning: 😁
+emoji.grin(): 😁

 ### Doesn't work on some platforms

 *I haven't tested this one on platforms other than Windows.*

-ROFL: 🤣 <!-- an example of "looks different on other platforms" is looking at this on the NPM site, compared to github -->
+emoji.rofl(): 🤣 <!-- an example of "looks different on other platforms" is looking at this on the NPM site, compared to github -->